MarkusHohle/CNN-from-Scratch/README.md

 # CNN from Scratch

  Lecture material (codes, pdf).
-CNN with numpy only

- Lecture material (codes, pdf).
 Learning how to create CNNs with numpy only

  Creating a CNN from scratch, only using numpy, step by step.
 Each chapter contains a fully functional code for the corresponding topic.
 PDFs of the lecture (from ppt) explaining the mathematical background are added too.

-Chapters are:
+## Chapters are:

  1 single neuron
  2 layers of neurons